kingjuno/amfoss-task/task-09/README.md

   Notes:
-  1: This was little hard but intresting...
+  1: This was little hard but interesting...
   2: Was good if you recommended not to try this on your friend...Cause you may be boiled in some super exciting words... :smile: